Education • Practice • Safer Habits

 Romance Scams

-Fast bonding, excuses to avoid meeting, requests for money/crypto.
+Fast bonding, excuses to avoid meeting, and requests for money or crypto.

 High loss